treehouseaustin/team-guidelines/README.md

 * **Angular** for front-end and client-facing UX
 * **SASS** for structured styling and responsive CSS

 Whenever appropriate, new applications which can be built off the main services API will be structured as independent lightweight front-end applications.
-In this case, we will use an isomorphic approach with Angular 2, Express and NGINX.

 Following best practices, all applications store sensitive configuration in the environment and not the codebase.
-Local configuration can be managed in `config/local.js` or using project-specific `.env` files to provide environment variables at run-time when developing locally.
+Local configuration can be managed in `config/local.js` to provide environment variables at run-time when developing locally.

 #### Logging and metrics